 The Trust is authorised to participate in Gift Aid schemes approved by HM Revenue & Customs.

-During the 1990’s the collection has been enhanced by acquisition of three more carriages and the Trust also appoints one of the Trustees of the Bowers 957 Trust, the Registered Charity which owns the ex-L&YR locomotive 957 based on the Worth Valley Railway, well known as the ‘Green Dragon’ in the 1970 film version of ‘The Railway Children’.
+During the 1990’s the collection has been enhanced by acquisition of three more carriages and the Trust also appoints one of the Trustees of the Bowers 957 Trust, the Registered Charity which owns the ex-L&YR locomotive 957 based on the Worth Valley Railway, well known as the ‘Green Dragon’ in the 1970 film version of ‘The Railway Children’, with restoration to steam completed during 2021 with the Railway Children green livery reapplied temporarily, since repainted black as British Railways 52044 as it was withdrawn in 1959.

-Carriages from the collection have often run with 957 when it was in service, creating a unique opportunity to travel on an L&Y train.
+Carriages from the collection have often run with 957 when in service, creating a unique opportunity to travel on an L&Y train.

 You can make a BIG difference to what you see pictured on this site.
 The fact that what you see still exists, and whether yet restored or not, is testimony to the quality of L&Y workmanship.
 This quality is the guiding principle for those involved in restoration and conservation.
 Such quality consumes two resources: time and money.
 You can make a difference by providing either or both.
 If you’re skilled in engineering or carpentry, or are simply competent at DIY, we can use you!
 If you can’t help physically you can still make a difference – anything you can afford to donate will provide quality materials.